quangis/transforge/docs/manual.md

     alt="A visualization of the transformation graph.">
 </p>

-This graph represents what happens 'inside' the workflow.
+This graph represents what happens 'inside' the workflow.[^4] Chronologically, the distance is an ordinal value that has to be considered *before* taking the minimum.
+Of course, the example is
-Chronologically, the distance is an ordinal value that has to be considered *before* taking the minimum, which produced.
-Of course, the example is trivial: there is only one tool, and each operator has a very specific signature.
+trivial: there is only one tool, and each operator has a very specific signature.
 In what follows, we will go into more advanced features.

 [^3]: Run `python -m transformation_algebra -h` for information on how
     the command-line interface works.
 You can also interface with Python